lcawl/ml-cpp/advent_calendar.md

 those numbers, they will come in handy later.

-Using this approach, you could generate many different kinds of synthetic datasets that exercise different aspects of `autodetect`'s modelling.
-For example, you could potentially generate datasets that conformed to one of the `log-normal`, `gamma` or `poisson` distributions, or any combination of these.
-The possibilities are endless! (ok, maybe not endless, statistics never was my strong point!) but let's keep things simple for now.
+Using this approach, you could generate many different kinds of synthetic data sets that exercise different aspects of `autodetect`'s modelling.
+For example, you could potentially generate data sets that conformed to one of the `log-normal`, `gamma` or `poisson` distributions, or any combination of these.
+The possibilities are endless (ok, maybe not endless, statistics never was my strong point!) but let's keep things simple for now.

 Speaking of simple.
 Let's simply dive right in and look at how to run `autodetect` in a "pipeline" with `model_extractor` in order to extract model state after every bucket has been processed.
-Here's what the command line for running that anomaly detection job from the command line might look like:
+Here's what running that anomaly detection job from the command line might look like:

 ```
 autodetect --jobid=test --bucketspan=60 --summarycountfield=count --timefield=time --delimiter=, --modelplotconfig=modelplotconfig.conf --fieldconfig=fieldconfig.conf --persist=normal.pipe --persistIsPipe --bucketPersistInterval=1 --persistInForeground --input=normal.csv --output=normal.out
 ```

-where the contents of `modelplotconfig.conf` is
+where the contents of `modelplotconfig.conf` are:

 ```bash
 boundspercentile = 95.0
 terms =
 ```

-and `fieldconfig.conf` contains
+and `fieldconfig.conf` contains:

 ```bash
 detector.0.clause = count